Hunter Peak

 Directions

-From Cody, travel north on State Highway 120 for 16 miles, then turn left onto State Highway 296 (Chief Joseph Scenic Highway) and proceed about 43 miles to the campground on the left.
-From Red Lodge or the northeast entrance of Yellowstone, travel on U.S. Highway 212 (Beartooth Highway) to the junction with State Highway 296, then take Highway 296 approximately 5 miles south to the campground on the right.
+From Cody, take State Highway 120 north for 16 miles.
+Turn left onto State Highway 296 (Chief Joseph Scenic Highway) and proceed about 43 miles to the campground on the left side of the highway.

 Amenities